 The Athena X-ray observatory is the second large mission (L2) of ESA's Cosmic Vision-programme.
-Athena has a planned launch date in 2028.
-The space telescope will answer two big scientific questions: How and why does ordinary matter glue together into the Milky Way and clusters of galaxies we see nowadays?
+Athena is scheduled to launch in 2031.
+The space telescope will answer two big scientific questions: How does ordinary matter glue together to form large-scale structures such as the Milky Way and clusters of galaxies?
 And how do black holes grow and influence their surroundings?

-Athena will observe the hot universe for at least 5 years.
-The telescope will carry two instruments: the camera annex spectrometer X-IFU (X-ray Integral Field Unit) and the Wide Field Imager (WFI).
-SRON is co-Principal Investigator (co-PI) for X-IFU and carries out the parallel development of back-up ultra-sensitive detector arrays for X-IFU.
-Athena is ESA's second large mission in the Cosmic Vision programme,after Juice, the mission which will study Jupiter and its moons.
-Juice has a planned launch date in 2022.
+Athena will observe the hot universe for 5 years, with a possible 5-year extension.
+The telescope will carry two instruments: the camera annex spectrometer X-ray Integral Field Unit (X-IFU) and the Wide Field Imager (WFI).
+SRON is co-Principal Investigator for X-IFU and carries out the parallel development of back-up ultra-sensitive detector arrays for X-IFU.

 SRON is one of the leading institutes in the development of the X-ray Integral Field Unit (X-IFU) for Athena.
-X-IFU will be a 2-D imaging camera annex spectrograph that is cooled to sub-Kelvin level.
-The spectrograph will be able to produce a spectrum for each pixel of the captured image and derive the characteristics of gas as hot as 10 million degrees Kelvin.
+X-IFU will be an imaging camera annex spectrograph with unprecedented energy resolution.
+The camera is cooled to near absolute zero Kelvin.
+The spectrograph will be able to produce a spectrum for each pixel of the captured image and derive the characteristics of gas as hot as 10 million degrees Celsius.

 Crucial to the instrument is the superconducting Transition Edge Sensor (TES) based detectors array (developed at NASA Goddard Space Flight Center) and its read-out (developed at SRON and VTT in Finland).
 Apart from the readout, SRON is responsible for the development of the back-up TES detectors array.